Markhuri Sanders-Frison

-Markhuri Sanders-Frison (born June 15, 1988) is a retired American professional basketball player.
+Markhuri Sanders-Frison (born June 15, 1988) is an American basketball coach and former player.
+He is currently an assistant coach for the Idaho Vandals.

 He played college basketball for the California Golden Bears before playing professionally in Mexico, Australia, and Japan.
 He last played for Aisin AW Areions Anjo.

-As of 2022, Sanders-Frison serves as graduate manager for the Oregon Ducks men's basketball program.
+Sanders-Frison served as graduate manager for the Oregon Ducks men's basketball program.

 A 2011 graduate of the University of California, Berkeley, Sanders-Frison was starting center for the 2010 team that led the program to its first conference title since 1960.